Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 Outside of research, I love brisk walking, fitness classes, and yoga (particularly hot yoga).
 I am proud of being a yogi!
 You never know what persistence will pay off!

+I am actively looking for highly motivated students to work on 1) method and algorithm development in statistics and machine learning and/or 2) applications in cancer biology.
+Feel free to send me an email with your CV if you are interested.

 [//]: #**Research interests**\
 [//]: #Numerical optimization\
 [//]: #High-dimensional statistics\